Miguel619/Wall-Builder/README.md

 ![Alt Text](https://media.giphy.com/media/8BDC69mfp0ZJ381teR/giphy-downsized-large.gif?cid=790b76113f0d6e9e7464722440747743d25050c083b23aff&rid=giphy-downsized-large.gif&ct=g)

-## Instructions for running Wall Builder

-1. Clone the latest version of the github repo.

-2. Open Unity, and load the project at the root of the *Wall-Builder* repository.

-3. Open the WallBuilder scene.

-4. Build the App onto Xcode and Run application.

 ## Wall Build

 This app includes options for changing the size and color of your brick.
 A preview of your brick is displayed in front of your display.